SteveBarnett/Bullet-Hell/_posts/2015-08-18-submerged.md

 ![{{ page.title }}](/images/{{page.img}})
 {% endif %}

+* No fighting.
+No enemies.
+No danger.
+Peaceful, pleasing, exploration.
 * Beautiful landscape, and just my kind of post-apocalypse.
 Overgrown buildings, flooded world.
 * Clever and atmospheric use of camera angles when doing a big / long climb.
 * A little bit clunky in terms of gameplay mechanics and controls sometimes, but sailing is silky smooth and fun.